ark-alpenglow/sunrise/README.md

 ### TODO
 - raw mode telnet server
-- a message can be broadcast to all players
+- a message can be broadcast to all users
 -- `net_sup:send_all({message, self(), Msg}).`
-- a message can be sent to a specified player
+- a message can be sent to a specified user
 -- `Pid ! {send_from_server, Msg}.`
-- a player can list connected players
+- a user can list connected users

 #### Phase 1
-- players can register an account
+- users can register an account
-- players can login with username and password
+- users can login with username and password
-- players can create a character after logging in
+- users can create a character after logging in
-- players can select one of their characters after logging in
+- users can select one of their characters after logging in
 - characters enter the world in a configurable starting room
 - rooms have descriptions
 - rooms have configurable and describable exits